WSRE Public Inspection Files & Policies

 Equal Employment Opportunity (EEO) Documents

 As a Public Television Station, WSRE is licensed to The District Board of Trustees of Pensacola State College, Florida (the “College”).
 The College is a political subdivision of the State of Florida created by Florida law and charged with an educational mission in s.
 1001.60, Florida Statutes to “provide outreach to underserved populations.”
 WSRE is operated by the College in furtherance of that mission by providing quality educational programming to all members of the College’s service area.
 Additionally, the College is governed by a nine-member Board of Trustees appointed by the Governor of Florida, and the Board of Trustees has implemented PSC Policy 6Hx20-1.007 designed to foster diversity by prohibiting discrimination on the basis of race, color, national origin, sex, disability, age, ethnicity, religion, marital status, pregnancy, sexual orientation, gender identity or genetic information in its programs, activities and employment.
-The College also has procedures in place to ensure that its employee selection and hiring process is conducted fairly and promotes inclusion and diversity.
+The College also has procedures in place to ensure that its employee selection and hiring process is conducted fairly and promotes inclusion and diversity by prohibiting discrimination.

 In furtherance of the College’s educational mission and in accordance with its non-discrimination policies, the College endeavors to promote diversity through WSRE’s programming and operations.
 WSRE provides services to an area covering northwest Florida and south Alabama.
 The population of the coverage area includes communities that are diverse in gender, age, race, ethnicity, culture, level of education, physical or mental capability, religion, national origin and economic status.
 WSRE strives to serve all viewers by considering the diversity of local populations when planning community engagement, educational services and on air or online programming.

 Because WSRE TV is licensed by the FCC to The District Board of Trustees of Pensacola State College, Florida, the Governing Board is the Board of Trustees.
-The Board is composed of up to nine members who are appointed by the
+The Board is composed of up to nine members who are appointed by the Governor of the State of Florida.
+As of January 2024, the Board was comprised of 43% female members and 57% male members, with one minority member and two vacancies.

 Annually, station staff and management review and revise the strategic plan based on revised Mission Statement, Vision Statement and Core Values.
 Two of the core values, Accessibility and Diversity, relate to making sure that the station staff and management are always mindful of the diverse population that the station serves.
 By providing free over the air and online programming, the station makes its services accessible to all audiences in the broadcast area, regardless of economic status or location (rural versus urban).